ReBaR: Reference-Based Reasoning for Robust Pose Estimation from Monocular Images: Conclusion

 \section{Conclusion}

-The proposed body-aware part regressor significantly improves over existing methods for human body shape and pose estimation from monocular images.
-This is achieved by incorporating two vital technical insights.
-First, we exploit the soft attention mechanism in the attention-guided encoder to capture global information and dependencies between body parts.
-Moreover, we enrich part representation with part-body dependence by leveraging local and global information.
-Furthermore, these insights allow the proposed method to address the limitations of current approaches, such as handling severe occlusions and depth ambiguity, and achieve state-of-the-art performance in various datasets and scenarios.
-Overall, this work contributes to advancing the state-of-the-art in human body shape and pose estimation and provides valuable technical insights for future research. { }
+In conclusion, our proposed body-aware part regressor significantly improves human body shape and pose estimation from monocular images compared to current methods.
+By utilizing a soft attention mechanism to capture global information and dependencies between body parts, and implementing body-aware regression using both local and global information, our method handles severe occlusions and depth ambiguity, achieving state-of-the-art performance across various datasets and scenarios.
+This work advances human body shape and pose estimation and offers valuable insights for future research.
+Nonetheless, our method faces challenges with extreme perspectives, causing imprecise torso representations and impacting performance.
+Future work will explore adaptive reference feature selection.